How to Detangle a Matted Pomeranian (Without Shaving)

 In our experience, most matting can be safely broken apart at home if you understand where the mat is, how tight it is, and what stage it’s in.
 The key is working with the double coat instead of against it.

-Here’s exactly how to detangle a matted Pomeranian without damaging the undercoat, thinning the topcoat, or creating long-term coat problems.
+Here’s how we detangle our Pomeranians’ mats without damaging the undercoat, thinning the topcoat, or creating long-term coat problems.

 Why Pomeranian Mats Form So Quickly

-When the undercoat sheds and isn’t fully removed, loose hair gets trapped beneath the topcoat.
+When the undercoat sheds and isn’t fully removed by line brushing, loose hair gets trapped beneath the topcoat.
 Add friction (harnesses, collars, movement behind ears), and those loose fibers twist together.

-What starts as soft clumping becomes tight webbing.
+What starts as soft clumping becomes tight webbing, and that webbing turns into a mat.

 Because the topcoat hides it, owners often don’t realize how tight the undercoat has become until it’s compacted against the skin.